 During his years with Tower of Power, the horn section joined Huey Lewis and the News for a majority of their 1983-84 record breaking “Sports” tour.
 He also recorded the song “Trouble In Paradise” with the band for the Grammy winning, “We Are The World” album and was part of Huey Lewis’ Grammy winning “Heart of Rock and Roll” Showtime special in the “Best Long Term Video” category in 1984.

 After leaving Tower of Power, Michael played, toured and recorded with Rod Stewart.
 With Rod, he made appearances on the MTV Music Video awards and was a part of a “Faces” reunion at Wembley Stadium in London before a crowd of 85,000 fans.
 The band included original Faces members Ronnie Lane and Ian McLagen and Rolling Stones greats Ronnie Wood and Bill Wyman as well as Who drummer Kenny Jones!

 Other artists that Michael has either played, toured or recorded with include Joe Cocker, Frankie Valli, Gino Vanelli, The Beach Boys, Smokey Robinson, Dr. John, The YellowJackets, Natalie Cole, The O’Jays, 38 Special, Bruce Willis, Aretha Franklin, Rare Earth and many, many more.

 Michael now resides in Chicago, IL and San Antonio, TX and continues to play, tour and do Master Classes around the world.
 He has also written 4 books with Mark Dulin, about his father, Vincent Cichowicz’ teaching philosophy.
-He is, along with Rich Stoelzel, one of the founding members of the World Trumpet Society as well as its Chief Operating Officer.
+He is, along with Rich Stoelzel, one of the founding members of the World Trumpet Society.